chricro/notes/ai/llm/index.md

 - [FP8 vs INT8](https://arxiv.org/pdf/2303.17951.pdf)

-In 2022, a relatively high generated output in batch size 1 would be around 150 tokens/s for medium models (45-70B params); and 300 tokens/s for small models (7-8B params).
-Groq achieves to attain 500 tokens/s for medium models (x2-3 on FireWorksAI, TogetherAI specialized in accelerated inference).
-This is just a trick, since they don't use classic GPUs (A100, H100) but their own TPU (Tensor Processing Unit), enabling them to get a deterministic control of the tokens generation.
+In 2022, a relatively high output for batch size 1 was about 150 tokens per second for medium models (45-70B parameters) and 300 tokens per second for small models (7-8B parameters).
+Groq managed to achieve 500 tokens per second for medium models, which is two to three times faster than the rates on FireWorksAI and TogetherAI, both of which specialize in accelerated inference.
+This performance is not achieved through traditional GPUs (such as A100 or H100) but rather through their proprietary TPU (Tensor Processing Unit), which allows for deterministic control over token generation.

 - Paper on the [tensor streaming processor](https://wow.groq.com/wp-content/uploads/2020/06/ISCA-TSP.pdf) and the corresponding [youtube video](https://www.youtube.com/watch?v=xTT2GpdSRKs)
 - [GroqDay](https://www.youtube.com/watch?v=upljocX5mrk) in December 2021